Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Where can I apply for Medicaid in South Carolina?

-South Carolina’s Medicaid program is overseen South Carolina Department of Health and Human Services (SCDHHS).
+South Carolina’s Medicaid program is overseen by the South Carolina Department of Health and Human Services (SCDHHS).
 You can apply for Medicaid ABD or an MSP using this website or by visiting a county Medicaid office.